The Stone Wall

 And watched the warm sunshine caress her face,

-Dreaming those gentle sunlit hands were me,
+And dreamed those gentle sunlit hands were mine,

 A short sad moment later she was gone

-Though in that silent spot I lingered on;
+Though in that silent spot I lingered on,

 I stood there still, awaiting her return.